abinit/abinit/doc/mkdocs-tutorials/paral_moldyn.md

 ## 4 Compute the melting temperature of Al at a given pressure

-As an exemple of what can be done in molecular dynamics, we are going to calculate the melting temperature of aluminum using the so-called Heat Until it Melts (HUM) method.
+As an example of what can be done in molecular dynamics, we are going to calculate the melting temperature of aluminum using the so-called Heat Until it Melts (HUM) method.
 In this method the solid phase is heated gradually until melting occurs.
 Let us start with a temperature of 5500K.
 An example of file is given with tmoldyn_07.in.
 To work fast, we use a 32 atoms supercell and the gamma point (note that the output file is very big, and no reference has been provided for comparison).

+{% dialog tests/tutoparal/Input/tmoldyn_07.in %}

 Run ABINIT in parallel over 30 CPU cores and then diag_moldyn.py.
 Save the pressure to PRESS71.
 Plot the atomic positions, you see that at this